OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Note that this requirement is not always necessary to "bleed" information from one application to another.
 You can have a back-end as a medium between two applications to share information as well.

 ##### Source code inspection
-After having checked the <appname>.entitlements file and the info.plist file, it is time to verify how the requested permissions and assigned capabilities are put to use.
+After having checked the <appname>.entitlements file and the Info.plist file, it is time to verify how the requested permissions and assigned capabilities are put to use.
 For this, a source code-review should be enough.
 Pay attention to:
-- whether the permission explanation in the info.plist file matches the programmatic implementation.
+- whether the permission explanation in the Info.plist file matches the programmatic implementation.
 - whether the capabilities registered are used in such a way that no confidential information is leaking.

-Note that apps should crash if a capability is requried to use which requires a permission without the permission-explanation-text being registered at the info.plist file.
+Note that apps should crash if a capability is requried to use which requires a permission without the permission-explanation-text being registered at the Info.plist file.

 #### Dynamic Analysis
-There are various steps in the analysis process: <TODO: fix the rest!)
+There are various steps in the analysis process:
-- Check the embedded.mobileprovision file and the <appname>.entitlements file.
+- Check the embedded.mobileprovision file and the <appname>.entitlements file and see which capbilities they contain.
-- Obtain the info.plist file
+- Obtain the Info.plist file and check for which permissions it provided an explanation.
-- Go through the app and check for any interaction between ios-app-back-end to see if permissions are used for ill-purposes, or are over-asked/under-utilized.
+- Go through the application and check whether the application communicates with other applications or with back-ends.
+Check whether the information retrieved using the permissions and capbilities are used for ill-purposed or are over-asked/under-utilized.

 ### Testing Custom URL Schemes